SalmaAlassal/mrNetwork/DHCP/README.md

 ----------------------------------------------------------------------------------

-# DHCP

-- **Dynamic Host Configuration Protocol**
+# DHCP (Dynamic Host Configuration Protocol)

+- It's a network management protocol used on Internet Protocol networks for automatically assigning IP addresses and other communication parameters to devices connected to the network using a **client–server architecture**.

 - Every network has it, a DHCP Server.
-It may be built into your router or you have a server that is handling the DHCP Leases.
+It may be built into your router, or you have a server that is handling the DHCP Leases.
 Without it, you would have to assign every network device (computer, mobile phone, network printer) manually an IP Address.
 A DHCP server does this task automatically for you ensuring that every device gets a unique IP Address to connect to the network.
 Now that address is leased to the client for a specific amount of time, the **DHCP Lease Time**.

+## DHCP Client vs. DHCP Server

+- **DHCP client** is anything needing an IP address that is not configured as a static.
+So a phone, computer, Smart TV, etc., all need IP addresses.

+- **DHCP server** is the one responsible for handing out these IPs to the clients.
+The server tracks how many addresses it has available in its pool and who it has handed these out to via MAC so that it doesn't hand out duplicates.

+  **Example:**

+    Your home router is a DHCP server and a client.
+That is because it has two network interfaces: The WAN interface and the LAN interface.
+On the LAN interface it acts as the server handing out IPs to clients on your LAN.
+But on its WAN interface it acts as a client and requests an IP from your ISP.

 ## DHCP Lease Time